lar-mo/registration-rbac/README.md

 3. Confirmation key is created
 4. New key is fetched
 5. Basic membership is created
-6. Confirm Your Account email is generated and sent.
+6. Confirm Your Account email is sent

 ### Special Page 1 ###
 ```